alchemy-swift/alchemy/README.md

 ## Basics & Routing

 Each Alchemy project starts with an implemention of the `Application` protocol.
-It has a single `boot()` for you to set up your app.
+It has a single function, `boot()` for you to set up your app.
 In `boot()` you'll define your configurations, routes, jobs, and anything else needed to set up your application.

 Routing is done with action functions `get()`, `post()`, `delete()`, etc on the application.